727800350/note/cs/cxx_topic/class.md

 - A member initialization list initializes in the order of declaration of the members.
-- Base class subobjects are initialized and destroyed based on their lexical position on the base class list, not the order in which they’re allocated in memory.
+- Base class subobjects are initialized and destroyed based on their lexical position on the base class list, not the order in which they're allocated in memory.
 - A defaulted operator <=> compares members in their declared order.

 **Lexical Comparison**